ugorji/go-serverapp/fsnotify/README.md

 # go-serverapp/fsnotify

-This repository contains the `go-serverapp/fsnotify` library (or command).
+This repository contains the `go-serverapp/fsnotify` library.

 To install: